Roach Control, Exterminator, and Treatment in Lubbock TX

 roaches

 Roaches are feared for their ability to survive almost anything, including large amounts of radiation.
-Chemicals in consumer available foggers and sprays aren’t as effective on roaches and infestations require the assistance of a certified pest control company.
+Chemicals in consumer-available foggers and sprays aren’t as effective on roaches and infestations and require the assistance of a certified pest control company.

 At Bug Tech, most roach species are handled by our general pest control service.
 This prevents entry from outdoors into a home or other building.
 Our customers routinely find dead roaches outside on sidewalks and pavement after treatment.